 Give InKind sat down with Master Sargent Retired, Troy Haley, United States Army.
 Over the course of a few decades, Haley has served in numerous theaters of war and conflicts, including United States military operations in Somalia and Iraq.
 Clearly he lives alongside the shadows of these memories, but in spite of all he has seen, or perhaps because of it, he is a gentle, soft-spoken man whose demeanor suggests a modesty and humility that is reflected in his post-retirement work with veterans and their families.
 One of the many jobs he has done has been to accompany surviving family members through the necessary arrangements following the death of a loved one.

-When asked what friends and family could do to better support veterans, Haley was quick to explain that effective interventions should first be sorted into three different categories.
+When asked how friends and family could better support veterans, Haley quickly emphasized the need to categorize effective interventions into three different categories.
 The first concerns those military personnel who are active duty.
 The second are those in the reserves.
 The third are those redeploying into civilian life, having reached the End Term of Service (ETS) following a tour.
-It’s important to note that these veterans see varying degrees of conflict and responses to what they’ve seen are highly individualized.
+It’s essential to note that these veterans experience varying degrees of conflict, and their responses to what they’ve seen vary greatly on an individual level.

-Although our headlines are dominated by conflicts overseas, only 1% of the population of the United States actually serves.
+Even though conflicts overseas dominate our headlines, only 1% of the United States population actively serve.
 When veterans return home, they may have difficulty talking to the other 99% of the population who have not shared their experience.
-Broadly speaking, there is a perception held by civilians about the military that hampers effective outreach.
-Haley worries that public perception regarding the “tough” military mindset impedes public understanding of the deeper psychological needs of veterans.
+In general, civilians hold a perception about the military that hampers effective outreach.
+Haley worries that public perception regarding the “tough" military mindset impedes public understanding of the deeper psychological needs of veterans.

 “There is a false notion when you talk about military personnel.
 So one of the challenges is to humanize them.
 They are very real and very compassionate people.
 Getting beyond their ‘tough exterior’ can be hard."